-161,906,243 37,664,543
+132,133,148 161,906,243

-Bank overdrafts (17,838,049) (102,171,598)
+Bank overdrafts (32,379,552) (17,838,049)

-Cash and cash equivalents 179,744,292 139,836,141
+Cash and cash equivalents 164,512,700 179,744,292

-The weighted average interest rate for cash and cash equivalents as at June 2022 is 0.9% (June 2021: 0.01%).
-The weighted average interest rate for bank overdrafts as at June 2022 is 2.43% (June 2021: 0.95%).
+The weighted average interest rate for cash and cash equivalents as at June 2023 is 4.14% (June 2022: 0.9%).
+The weighted average interest rate for bank overdrafts as at June 2023 is 5.98% (June 2022: 2.43%).
 The Company has Prime Brokerage facilities, including lending, and custody arrangements with BNP Paribas and custody arrangements with Bank of New York Mellon.
 The Prime Brokerage facilities are secured by a first charge over the financial assets of the Company.

 The Company has granted a charge over all of the Company's right, title and interest in the assets transferred to the Prime Broker.
-This includes those transferred to the Custodians and sub-custodians in accordance with Prime Brokerage Agreements, and any right which arises after the date of the charges to receive cash or return of property from the parties under the Prime Brokerage Agreement, as security for payments and performance by the Company of all of its obligations to the Prime Brokers under the Prime Brokers under the Prime Brokerage Agreement.
+This includes those transferred to the Custodians and sub-custodians in accordance with Prime Brokerage Agreements, and any right which arises after the date of the charges to receive cash or return of property from the parties under the Prime Brokerage Agreement, as security for payments and performance by the Company of all of its obligations to the Prime Brokers under the Prime Brokerage Agreement.